 The Office of the Director leads the Institute by setting research and programmatic priorities and coordinating cross-cutting initiatives.
 The Office includes:

 - Office of Extramural Activities, Director: Dr. Abraham Bautista

 The Office of Extramural Activities is responsible for extramural grant and contract review, the management of chartered initial review groups and special emphasis panels, and all grants management activities.
 OEA also manages the Committee Management Office—responsible for advisory council activities and nominations to advisory and review panels—and provides advice to the Institute's senior leadership on matters that concern FACA (Federal Advisory Committee Act) and non-FACA meetings.

-Office of Science Policy and Communications, Director: Dr. Bridget Williams-Simmons (Acting)
+- Office of Science Policy and Communications, Director: Dr. Bridget Williams-Simmons

-The Office of Science Policy and Communications is responsible for science policy, planning, evaluation and reporting functions for NIAAA; the preparation of briefing materials on alcohol research; responses to Freedom of Information Act requests.
+The Office of Science Policy and Communications is responsible for science policy, planning, evaluation and reporting functions for NIAAA; and the preparation of briefing materials on alcohol research.
 Additionally, the office coordinates all media relations, produces materials for scientific and lay audiences, and acts as the public face of the Institute.

 The Office of Resource Management provides administrative management support to the Institute in the areas of financial management, grants and contracts management, administrative services, and personnel operations; (2) develops administrative management policies, procedures, guidelines, and operations; (3) maintains liaison with the management staff of the Office of the Director and implements within the Institute general management policies prescribed by NIH and higher authorities.

 NIAAA’s divisions manage the Institute’s intramural and extramural basic and clinical research.